fabiosenracorrea/dynamodb-provider/readme.md

     })
   ```

   The example above represent a property addition, the user calculate `age`.
-It will be present automatically after every retrieval call from `from(ENTITY)`.
-Its also applied to the ``from(COLLECTION)`` result.
+It will be present automatically after every retrieval call from `from(xxx)`.
+Be it for entities or collections

 ### Single table entity usage